akshatm1/Dotfiles-Public/README.md

 mv ~/Dotfiles ~/.config
 ```

 Pretty useful if you have a clean install.
+I'll add Stow after I learn about it.

 ---